What Does a Central Control Operator Do?

 To learn more see our Detention Services page.

 - Meet all minimum Hiring Standards (See our Hiring Process FAQs)

 - Be a U.S. Citizen and at least 19 years of age

 - Have a High School Diploma or GED Equivalency

 - Pass a Computer Skills Test with a minimum typing speed of 20 words per minute

 - Pass all background investigation and oral board interviews

-If you are applying for a current opening in Central Control, it is highly recommended you contact us to arrange an appointment to visit and observe this position.
+It is highly recommended you contact us to arrange to observe this position after you submit your application.
 For more information, see our Control Operator Job Description below.